About Erin

 My clients experience me as approachable and down-to-earth, yet direct in my feedback.
 All emotions are welcome in therapy— you may find yourself laughing and crying, sometimes all at once.
 Through the therapeutic relationship that you build with me, we will better understand how you relate to others.
 Reduced mental health symptoms, increased self-awareness and self-compassion, and healthier relationships are all likely outcomes of therapy.

-Anti-Racism Allied
+Anti-Racism Allied,

-LGBTQIA+ Allied
+LGBTQIA+ Allied,

-Fat Liberation Allied
+Fat Liberation Allied,

-Pro-Reproductive Rights
+Pro-Reproductive Rights,

-Neurodiversity Affirming
+Neurodiversity Affirming,

-Proudly Feminist
+Feminist

 Entering into therapy is a vulnerable experience.
 People of all backgrounds should be able to get the help they need without fear of microaggressions or further oppression by the therapist.
 I strive to help people of all gender identities, sexual orientations, ethnicity and body size feel respected and safe with me.
 I am committed to integrating an understanding of how intersecting forms of oppression contribute to an individual’s experience.
 Through ongoing education, peer consultation, and cultural humility, I will do my best to understand and validate your lived experience.
-Additionally, a portion of my monthly income goes to supporting the Loveland Foundation, which provides a therapy fund for Black women and girls.

 “Together, we will explore how you got to where you are today, discover patterns, find ways of healing emotional wounds, and appreciate and build on your strengths.”